zkxs/stationeers/notes/mips.md

 ## Going Beyond 52 Columns

 If you paste a program from your clipboard the 52 character line length limit does not apply.
 It'll just be impossible to edit the overly-long lines in-game.
+This trick cannot be used to bypass the 128-line limit.

 ## Free Yield After Jump